What is Motorcycle ABS? – Doubts, Queries and FAQ

 1. ABS Reduces Braking Power

 One of the most common misconceptions is that ABS makes the brakes less powerful.
 This is not true.
 ABS is designed to prevent wheel lockup during hard braking, not to reduce braking power.
-In fact, ABS allows riders to apply maximum braking force without the risk of skidding, which improves stopping performance in many situations.
+In fact, ABS allows riders to apply maximum braking force without risking skidding, thereby improving stopping performance in many situations.

 2. ABS is Always Active